kailash-manasarovar/statement/docs/crimes/introduction-agents.md

 ### Mercedes Correas Lara

 - Domingo's associate.
-- I believe Domingo required her to go to the Orfeo de Denia choir and "meet" me there, maybe others.
+- I believe Domingo required her to go to the Orfeo de Dénia choir and "meet" me there, maybe others.
 - Her husband needs a wellness and safety check at a minimum, maybe an exhumation.

 ## Ex-pats